In honor of David Letterman’s retirement, here are the top 10 reasons you should attend the Latitude: 2014 Alaska Arts Convergence:

 • Opportunities for attendees to impact the future direction of the arts in Alaska through high-level plenary sessions and working group break-out sessions.

 Please note that a special 50% discount rate is being offered for independent professional artists and students (current student I.D. required at check-in).
-For more information, please contact Keren Lowell at: firstname.lastname@example.org.
+For more information, please contact Keren Lowell at: email@example.com.
 ASCA will also offer a limited number of travel/tuition scholarships for participants traveling to Anchorage to attend.
-Applications for scholarships will open soon.
+The applications period for scholarships has closed.

 The Alaska State Council on the Arts is a state agency that fosters the development of the arts for all Alaskans through education, partnerships, grants and services.